DevSilv/DevSilv-bracket-string-validator/docs/dev-docs/rules-and-assumptions-for-the-project.md

 - a bug that could be considered as major is named "bug";
 - a bug that could be considered as minor is also named "bug".

-These issues shall be marked with the label "Bug".
+These issues shall be labeled with the label "bug".

 ### Issues describing invalid behavior